CarterMoody/Real-Time-Strategy-Game/README.md

 - Signaller Commands
 - Ribbons/Stat tracking
 - Game Modes with various starting setups
+- Profile settings page and point system to upgrade perks
 -

 ### Additional Features
 - Add Blood to bleeding or injured enemies so easier to notice someone is hurting
+- Settings page for troop abilities to tweak balance on the fly (reload time, mag capacity, etc)
+-

 ### Technical Debt
 - Refactor common unit abilities into parent class or interface
 - Refactor and create button toggle components
+- Refactor unitUS script to abstract out stats and expose them in Unity editor
+- Refactor unitUS script into smaller more manageable hierarchy of scripts
+-